STRONG’S YACHT CENTER

 100% compliant with the property’s marine ii zoning

-Why are you proposing to build two additional large buildings on the property?
+Why is Strong’s proposing to build two additional large buildings on the property?

 Many of our yacht clients currently go out of state to have their indoor storage needs met.
 There is high demand for indoor heated storage for larger boats in the NY-NJ-CT region.
-These two approx. 50,000 sq. ft. buildings will provide local storage for 88 yachts of 60’ average size, serving our customers’ needs closer to home while creating at least 15 new full-time, year-round career opportunities for local residents.
+These two approx. 50,000 sq. ft. buildings will provide local storage for 88 yachts of 60’ average size, serving our customers’ needs closer to home while creating approximately 11 new full-time, year-round career opportunities for local residents.

 What variances or zoning changes are being requested?